GrantMe - EdTech

 Product Manager, COO, Student Success Manager, Student Success Team (Content Management Team)

-The problem with out-dated scholarship data
+The problem with old scholarship data

 For this problem, we worked with the content team to improve our scholarship updating process.